 To achieve this vision Foundation 49: Men’s Health focuses on promoting good health and wellbeing with a primary focus on prevention and early detection and by encouraging regular health checks.

 Foundation 49: Men’s Health’s goal is to help Australian men to live longer and healthier lives through public awareness raising and the provision of information and resources furthering their health knowledge, and encouraging them to have a regular health check.

 Each year in Australia more than 4 men die every hour from conditions that are potentially preventable – that’s 41,000 men a year!

 Foundation 49: Men’s Health is a direct response to this health crisis affecting 49% of the population and is dedicated to improving the health status of men across each decade of life.
 At all ages men experience higher mortality rates than women for cancers, diabetes mellitus, and diseases of the circulatory system.
 74% of alcohol related deaths occur in men and more than two thirds of Australian men are overweight or obese.
 1 in 8 men experience depression at some stage in their life.

-Significant numbers of male-related health problems, such as high blood pressure, diabetes, heart disease, prostate cancer, testicular cancer, infertility, colon cancer and depression, could be detected and treated more effectively if men’s awareness of these problems was greater.
+Significant health problems such as high blood pressure, type 2diabetes, heart disease, prostate cancer, testicular cancer, infertility, colon cancer and depression, could be detected and treated more effectively if men’s awareness of these problems was greater.